 Remember.
 Compression stockings do not have to be ugly.
 There are stylish and athletic compression stockings of all shapes, sizes, colors and different materials so you can find the pair that best fit your medical needs, lifestyle, and sense of style.

 What Time of Day to Put Your Compression Socks On?
-When to take off?
+When to Take Them Off?

 Generally, the best time of day to put your stockings on is in the morning when you wake up.
 This is the time when your legs are at their least swollen.
 Most people take their compression stockings off at night.
 They are for when you are up and about, not when you are sleeping at night.